The Civil

 Mains

-The Civil Services Mains Examination consists of a written examination and an interview.
+The Civil Services Mains Examination consists of a written

 Examination

-According to the new marks allocations in Civil Service Examination 2013 there are some changes made in the examination according to the suggestion of the Prof. Arun.
+the suggestion of the Prof. Arun.
 S. Nigavekar Committee.
-However, after some controversy, the qualifying papers for Indian languages and English were restored.
+However, after some controversy, the qualifying papers for

 Paper